Search programs

 Step 3: Prepare for applications and tests

 After narrowing down your school choices, you can prepare for applications and required tests.
-For graduate programs in accounting, standard application materials typically include:
+For online master of accounting programs, standard application materials typically include:

 • Letters of recommendation